Kalakkad: History

 In History of Travancore from the Earliest Times, A. Mohamed Basith mentions Kalacaud instead of Kalakkad.
 A few battles between the Travancore Kings and the British at this place are recorded.
-Joannes de Lannoy, the only son of Eustachius De Lannoy, was killed in battle of Kalakkad on 14 September 1765 at the age of twenty.
+Joannes de Lannoy, the only son of Eustachius De Lannoy, was killed in the battle of Kalakkad on 14 September 1765 at the age of twenty.

 Kalakkad was a scene of frequent struggles in the late 1750s during the Polygar revolt led by the Puli Thevar and changed hands several times.

 The village was the capital of Pandya kings briefly.
 A rest house constructed by the British is still there at Sengaltheri in the nearby mountains.

-Even today people refer to Kottai(கோட்டை), the equivalent of a fort, in this area, though no traces of it are found today.
+Even today, people refer to Kottai(கோட்டை), the equivalent of a fort, in this area, although no traces of it remain.

 Geography

 Kalakad is surrounded on three sides by the Western Ghats.
 The forest area is protected as KMTR Kalakkad Mundanthurai Tiger Reserve.
 It is home to many endangered animals such as lion-tailed macaque etc. It is a tiger sanctuary also, though differing counts are put forward by the government about the correct number of tigers.

 The village is surrounded by vegetation, and it is probably one of the most fertile locations in Tirunelveli district.
 In fact, this was one reason why it changed many hands from Cheras to Pandyas to Nawab to the English.
 Recently (about 30 years back) a small dam, known as Vadakku Pachayar dam has been constructed by the Government of Tamil Nadu.
 Vadaku Pachayar is a tributary of Tamirabarani river which merges near Tharuvai.
 Even when there is no water in, say Courtralam, it is said that water is available here always for tourists to visit and enjoy.
 To enter into the sanctuary areas, you need to get special permission from forest department.
 However, the dam is approachable without such a permit.
 The climate of Kalakad is usually cool and breezy because of the Western Ghats.

 The forest areas have been declared as a protected tiger reserve – Kalakkad Mundanthurai Sanctuary.